The Personalized Learning Plan

-The NR21 Classroom Observation Tool features areas for notes, the SAMR level of the lesson, and which of the Four C's of 21st Century Learning the lesson highlights (view the printable PDF or make a copy of the Docs original.)
-The observation tool can be scanned with an app on your smart phone so you can leave the original with the teacher and the scanned copy in your Drive
+The Classroom Observation Tool features areas for notes, the SAMR level of the lesson, and which of the Four C's of 21st Century Learning the lesson highlights.
+The observation tool can be scanned with an app on your smartphone so you can leave the original with the teacher and the scanned copy in your Drive

 Building a relationship with your teachers is important when helping them achieve their instructional technology integration goals.
-The Coaching Questions listed here can help you establish and cultivate a rapport with your teachers (view the printable PDF or make a copy of the Docs original.)
+Using the Coaching Questions provided here can help you establish and cultivate a rapport with your teachers.

 Use the questions with your teacher as discussion points.
 The questions help you direct the conversation towards your teacher reflecting on their practice and choosing an instructional technology integration goal.
 The goal your teacher chooses should be informed by where the teacher is on one of the domains found on the TUC.

-After the TUC, the observations, and the coaching session, the teacher should be ready to make a personalized learning plan!
-Meet with the teacher and go through the questions on the Personalized Learning Plan (view the printable PDF or make a copy of the Docs original.)
-The plan provides areas for teachers to identify the goal they want to work on, establish a series of professional learning action steps, and reflect on how the instructional technology integration impacts student learning.
+After reviewing the TUC, completing observations, and the coaching session(s), the teacher should be ready to make a personalized learning plan!
+Meet with the teacher and go through the questions on the Personalized Learning Plan.

 One of the questions on the Plan asks teachers to choose a teaching strategy they could use to help them achieve their goals.
 This question is designed for you to show off your expertise!
 Since the TUC features domains aligned to the CASE Framework from BrightBytes, we suggest you pull up your school's BrightBytes data, explore Insights, and find a "Quick Win" strategy applicable to the success of your teacher's goal.